New and ongoing exhibitions in Estonia

 An early classicist upper-class residence in the centre of Rakvere – Count Gustav Dietrich von Rehbinder’s house – was renovated between 2020 and 2023.
 Now, an exhibition on the history of furniture is housed there.

 The museum exhibits the most valuable items from the furniture collection of the Virumaa Museums, but you can see pieces from at least 15 different museums or collectors.
-Some items that will be on display have not been seen in Estonia for over 50 years.
+Some items on display have not been seen in Estonia for over 50 years.

 The exhibition of Estonian furniture history is structured chronologically, starting with items dating back to the 15th century and proceeding through to pieces produced by the famous Luther factory.